 Understand, every content type or actual media production won’t be a home run.

 But hear me out: I’m not telling you everything you do here on out is a guessing game.
-What I’m saying is the process of planning, creating, publishing, and promoting content is iterative and experimental.
+What I’m saying is the process of planning, creating, publishing, and content promotion is iterative and experimental.
 If you’re doing things correctly, you learn from both your triumphs and failures.

-Begin with a buyer journey matrix.
+Begin with a Buyer Journey Matrix

 And so I recommend creating a content matrix accordingly: